- 1 Week trek

 Check the below pictorial representation for Pangarchulla trek route tog get an idea of the climb.

+Being north of Kuari Pass and close to the high mountains, this region normally receives early snowfall.
+This can be as early as the beginning of November.
 From December usually snow fall will be more frequent and deposited snow will make it strenuous.
-Furthermore, Pangarchulla peak summit is at ~4550 m/14925 ft, which is high altitude even in Himalayan standard.
-In winters expect knee deep or even more of fresh snow towards the summit.
-This will is certainly very taxing.
-You need to prepare for a 12 hours long and strenuous day with respect to both physically and clothing perspective.
-And all these doesn’t account additional snowfall while you are pushing for the summit.
+Furthermore, Pangarchulla peak summit is at ~4550 m/14925 ft, which is high altitude even in Himalayan standards.
+In winters expect knee deep or even more fresh snow towards the summit.
+This will certainly be very taxing.
+1 Km of walk can be very likely to be as good as 2 Km or more.

 Best time and season to attempt Pangarchulla peak: